43piRcubed/JobSatisfaction/README.md

-This

-During this project I will be using Python 3.7 as part of an Anaconda Package.
+For this project I will be using Python 3.7 as part of an Anaconda Package.

 Thank you to Stack Overflow for the help it has provided me with coding questions